Major Elements of the OSSP Process

-- Develop Statement of Work (SOW) and/or Specifications (Specs) and prepare Justification, if applicable (Department)
+- Develop statement of work and/or specifications and prepare Justification, if applicable

-- Research/market survey to ascertain a price estimate for budgetary purposes (Department)
+- Survey the market to ascertain a price estimate for budgetary purposes

-- Enter the requisition with detailed specs and part numbers in the PAS and attach documentation, if applicable (Department)
+- Enter the requisition with detailed specifications and part numbers in the PAS.
+Attach documentation, if applicable

-- Requisition is received in the Office of Contracting and Procurement (Electronic)
+- Receive the requisition in the Office of Contracting and Procurement

-- Purchase orders and contracts (if applicable) are executed and awards made (OSSP)
+- Execute purchase orders and contracts and make awards

-- Close out of contract (OCP, Receiving, Department, Finance)
+- Close out the contract (OCP, Receiving, Department, Finance)

 The Department Procurement Package

-- An Independent Government Estimate (IGE) (if applicable)
+- An Independent Government Estimate (IGE) (when applicable)

-- Certification of funds (i.e. a requisition in the PASS or certification of funding signed by the Agency Chief Financial Officer (CFO))
+- Certification of funds (i.e. a requisition in the PASS or certification of funding signed by the Agency CFO)

 - Evaluation criteria (when applicable)